radareorg/radare.org/gsoc/2018/ideas.md

 ### Task
 1. Implement a "classic" (`/bin/sh` for example) ropchain as a proof-of-concept, like what [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) does.
 This can be done is almost any language, thanks to the bindings/r2pipe.
 2. Caching rop gadgets in SDB, for quicker retrieval
-3. Implement a ropchain generator that uses ragg syntax, or something like:
+3. Implement a ropchain syntax parser that uses ragg2, or something like:
 ```
 register reg1 = 0;
 register reg2 = whatever;
 register reg3 = reg1 + reg2;
 system(reg3);
 ```
+4. Write a compiler which uses SMT solver (like Z3 for example) to produce the ropchain.

 ### Skills
 The student should be comfortable with the C language, know some assembly and a high-level language.
 Also, knowing a little bit of automatic binary analysis wouldn’t hurt.